 Lane Williams, PT, DPT

+Lane earned her Doctorate in Physical Therapy from Pacific University in Hillsborough, Oregon.
 Born, raised and running through the Pacific Northwest, Lane came to physical therapy as a means to bridge her love of movement with her desire to share it with others.
-Lane earned her Doctorate in Physical Therapy from Pacific University in Hillsborough, Oregon.
-She enjoys treating a wide variety of patients from vestibular to orthopedics.
-In her free time Lane can be found running or hiking through the North Cascades with her 10lb maltipoo puppy Mona Lisa Jr.
+She enjoys treating a wide variety of patients with particular interest in runners and dancers, although her favorite patients are those who are passionate about their goals, whatever they may be.

 Eric Eschelbach, PT, DPT, QMHA